-Contractions are common in oral and informal written form.
+Contractions are common in oral and informal written forms.

-This table shows you the contractions for: To be, have, has, will, would and had for the different pronouns.
+This table shows you the contractions for the different pronouns for tobe, have, has, will, would and had.

-Some contractions are the same such as s in he’s been, and he’s being, is different.
+There are contractions that look the same, but the meaning is different.
+Like the s in he’s been, and he’s being, is different.
 The first one is the contraction of he has.
 The second one is the contraction of he is.

 Always look at the word that goes after the contracted word to know which word is being contracted.